 The Contracts Office has an important budgetary role in two respects.
 (1) HSA budgets for each of its sets of contracts, and the Contracts Office has an important role in helping keep costs for contracted services within budgets.
 Conversely, it also has an important role in identifying situations where budget authority is inadequate to deliver necessary services.
 (2) HSA attempts to actively manage its budget during the fiscal year, and to the extent possible, to re-program available resources mid-year to make use of these resources.

-1. Plans, directs and monitors the work of the Contracts Division of the Human Services Agency; exercise considerable independence, discretion, and judgment in managing the day to day operations of the Division; oversees the Agency's contracting process, including compliance with legal requirements and ordinances, resolving vendor protests, and providing timely customer service.
+1. Plans, directs and monitors the work of the Contracts Division of the Human Services Agency; exercises considerable independence, discretion, and judgment in managing the day to day operations of the Division; oversees the Agency's contracting process, including compliance with legal requirements and ordinances, resolving vendor protests, and providing timely customer service.

 2. Manages the work activities of staff to ensure team meets unit and organizational goals.
-This includes training, coaching, and selecting staff to conduct procurements, develop, execute, and monitor contracts.
+This includes training, coaching, and selecting staff to conduct procurements, and to develop, execute, and monitor contracts.
 Provides team leadership, manages conflict, and ensures continuous improvement within the Contracts Office.

-5. Assembles commission and board packages, presents materials for the action of commissions or the Board.
+5. Assembles commission and board packages, presents materials for the action of commissions or the board.

-6. Responds to requests for information from the public, elected officials and other City departments relating to proposed and contracted services.
+6. Responds to requests for information from the public, elected officials, and other City departments relating to proposed and contracted services.

-7. Confers and advises the Deputy Director of Administration on staffing and organizational issues, allocating resources, setting department priorities, hiring and training staff and resolving personnel issues.
+7. Confers and advises the Deputy Director of Administration on staffing and organizational issues, allocating resources, setting department priorities, hiring and training staff, and resolving personnel issues.

 8. Provides purchasing oversight that involves increased analysis of trends in commodity purchasing, revising purchasing procedures to address commodity purchasing trends, enforcing purchasing standards and providing related training to HSA staff.